sammy78952/Project-introduction/README.md

 # Project-introduction
 We use SDL to make a C language breakout clone game.

 # How to play?

 Two players control board to rebound the ball and eliminate block.

 When you let the ball touch the upper and lower borders, the game over.

+Press the "space" or "Enter" to start and stop game.

 Player1: